sortiz4/whoisit/README.md

 # Whoisit
-Whoisit is a completely free and open source WHOIS client for Android that provides a more private domain name searching experience.
-All queries are sent directly to the most appropriate WHOIS server and no one else.
+Whoisit is a mobile WHOIS client specifically designed for Android users.
+It prioritizes user privacy during domain name searches by sending all queries directly to the most appropriate WHOIS server without intermediaries, effectively preventing domain name scalping by registrars.

-Whoisit is available on the [Google Play Store][1].

 ## Compilation
 Those seeking to compile must have...